 Why Do We Love Yaydoo’s Pitch Deck?

 Yaydoo effectively got its point across and validated the potential of its solution using only nine slides.
-The first slide is the most impressive, providing the fine details of how many sales the company achieved within two years and displaying logos of clients it served in the past.
+The first slide is the most impressive, providing the fine details of the company’s sales over two years.
+It also displays logos of previous clients to give the brand more credibility.
 With significant social proof, it is easy to understand the company’s potential and ability to exceed customer expectations.

 How Much Did Yaydoo Raise?